TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

 ## Immediate follow-ups

-- Keep this roadmap documentation-only until productization decisions are made.
+- Keep future identity changes focused and separately reviewed.
-- Do not change app name, icon, applicationId, signing, or runtime behavior as part of this roadmap step.
+- Do not change launcher icons, signing, version code/name, or runtime behavior until those decisions have dedicated implementation plans.
-- Use this file as the checklist for future NewPipe Material planning issues and pull requests.
+- Continue using this file as the checklist for future NewPipe Material planning issues and pull requests.